bojithakash/AI-STUDY-LAMP-/README.md

 Real-time Video: Displays a live feed from your webcam.

-Hands-Free Activation: Continuously listens for a "wake word" ("Okay Gemini").
+Hands-Free Activation: Continuously listens for a "wake word" ("hey ted").

 Voice Commands: Uses SpeechRecognition to understand your spoken questions.